4paradigm/OpenMLDB/README.md

 3. **Is OpenMLDB a feature store?**

-   OpenMLDB covers all the functions of a feature store, but provides a more complete full-stack FeatureOps solution, which includes feature store, development using SQL, [a tailored Spark distribution](https://github.com/4paradigm/spark) for offline feature extraction, highly optimized indexing for real-time online feature extraction, feature serving, and other production features (such as monitoring, high-availability, fault recovery and so on).
-Furthermore, OpenMLDB is also used as a high performance time-series database besides FeatureOps.
+   OpenMLDB is considered as a superset of feature store, which is defined as offline and online features providers in general.
+Furthermore, OpenMLDB is able to provide the capability of efficient real-time feature processing with the online-offline processing consistency.
+Nowadays, most feature stores in the market serve online features by syncing features pre-computed at offline.
+But they are incapable of real-time online feature processing in a few milliseconds.
+By comparison, OpenMLDB is taking advantage of its online SQL engine, to efficiently support real-time feature processing.

 4. **Why does OpenMLDB choose SQL as the programming language for users?**